 - Reduce speed to medium low and slowly add the room temperature cubed butter, one cube at a time and allow it to incorporate into the meringue.
 When all the butter is added it will look chunky, like cottage cheese.

-- Add vanilla and mint extract, increase mixer to high speed and beat for 4-5 mins until buttercream is formed and smooth.
+- Add vanilla and mint extract, along with a pinch of salt, increase mixer to high speed and beat for 4-5 mins until the buttercream comes together.

 - Dip a toothpick into a bottle of green gel food coloring and wipe it on the frosting, beat the frosting until fluffy and the color has incorporated.